DEAR18/DeltaVINS/README.md

 # DeltaVINS
+## An imprementation of SRIF(Square root information filter) with MSCKF
 This project can be compiled and run on both Linux and macOS.
 It also supports both ROS and non-ROS environments.
 For detailed information on supported environments, please see the table.
 |           | Linux      | macOS    |
 |-----------|------------|----------|